- Fee assured

 Mr Clayton has taken a leading role in developing Foot & Ankle surgical services in Scotland and has organised and taught on specialist aspects of Foot and Ankle surgery for trainee surgeons and other health professionals.Mr Clayton's surgical interests include all surgery of the Foot & Ankle.

-Specfically in the forefoot, surgical interests include bunion surgery, Morton’s neuroma, toe deformity correction.
+Specfically in the forefoot, surgical interests include bunion surgery, Scarf osteotomy, Minimally invasive surgery (MICA), Morton’s neuroma, toe deformity correction.
 In the hind foot: heel pain including Extracorporeal Shockwave Therapy (ESWT) and surgery for plantar fasciitis and Achilles tendon pain.
-In the ankle and hindfoot: in particular ankle arthroscopic (keyhole) surgery, treatment of ankle pain and instability, ankle arthritis and painful flatfoot.
+In the ankle and hindfoot: in particular ankle arthroscopic (keyhole) surgery, treatment of ankle pain and instability, Brostrom reconstruction, internal brace, ankle arthritis, ankle replacement, arthroscopic ankle fusion and painful flatfoot.

 Areas of interest

-Foot surgery; Ankle surgery; Bunion surgery; Ankle ligament reconstruction; Morton's neuroma; Scarf osteotomy; foot arthritis; ankle arthritis; Flatfoot; Achilles tendon problems; Foot deformity correction; Minimally invasive foot surgery; Trauma; Arthroscopy; plantar fasciitis; hallux rigid; Cartiva; Ankle arthroscopy; Arthroscopic ankle fusion; ankle instability; ankle pain; foot pain
+Foot surgery; Ankle surgery; Bunion surgery; hallux valgus; Ankle ligament reconstruction; Internal Brace; Morton's neuroma; Scarf osteotomy; akin osteotomy; foot arthritis; ankle arthritis; Flatfoot; Achilles tendon problems; Foot deformity correction; Minimally invasive foot surgery; MICA; Trauma; Arthroscopy; plantar fasciitis; hallux rigidus; Cartiva; Ankle arthroscopy; Arthroscopic ankle fusion; ankle instability; ankle pain; foot pain; speedbridge; achilles tendinopathy; achilles tendonopathy; achilles tendonitis; internal brace; Speedbridge

 Current NHS consultant posts held